 Remind Yourself Of Your Goals

 When work gets boring or stressful or just plain unenjoyable, we often ask ourselves, “what am I doing here?”
 But we’re all working towards something.
-Maybe for some people it’s a better job, better pay, or being able to transfer to another city.
+Maybe for some people it’s a better job, better pay, a promotion, or being able to transfer to another city.

 For me, I’m saving up to move to Los Angeles so that I can continue with my improv classes easier and be in a city that I’ve always wanted to live in.
-I can’t just leave right this instant.
+But I can’t just leave right this instant.
 I need more job experience and more savings.
 I also like living with my mom and spending time with my dog.

 When I’m feeling overwhelmed at work, I like to make a plan of where I want to go in life (and how I’d like it to play out) and then think about how my current job plays into it.